dwaite/connect/openid-connect-4-identity-assurance/requesting.md

 Use of the `claims` parameter allows the RP to exactly select the Claims about the End-User needed for its use case.
 This extension therefore allows RPs to fulfill the requirement for data minimization.

-RPs MAY indicate that a certain claim is essential to the successful completion of the user journey by utilizing the `essential` field as defined in Section 5.5.1. of the OpenID Connect specification [@!OpenID].
+RPs MAY indicate that a certain Claim is essential to the successful completion of the user journey by utilizing the `essential` field as defined in Section 5.5.1. of the OpenID Connect specification [@!OpenID].
 The following example designates both given as well as family name as being essential.

 ```json
 {